jortsmoder/wikiofdark.art/docs/index.md

 Depending on the person, it may be difficult to keep a caloric deficit.
 There are some things that can help with this:

+### Maintining a Caloric Deficit

-### Caloric Deficit through Diets
+#### Caloric Deficit through Diets

-- different diets seem to work for different people. todo: add more detail
+Different diets seem to work for different people There is a lot of writing on this, do whatever works for you to maintain a deficit.

-### Caloric Defficit with assistance of supplements
+Waterfasting works for some (ie: do not eat for multiple days in a row, only have water and micronutrient supplements).
+Potato diet works for others.
+Keto diet works for others again.
+Whole food plant based works for different people.
+This has a lot of variation for different people.

 #### Water-soluble fibres
 such as Psyllium Husk or Glucomannan are effective at filling up the stomach/digestive tract and promoting a feeling of fullness, reducing appetite and promoting weight loss.